Towards Automated Identification of Violation Symptoms of Architecture Erosion: Introduction

-The main differences between our work and previous studies that focused on utilizing tools to identify architectural issues by source code analysis are that: (1) our work focuses on exploring the identification of violation symptoms through textual artifacts, which reflects more closely the practitioners' perspective on such symptoms, compared to source code analysis; (2) our work explored the possibility of identifying violation symptoms of architecture erosion by using ensemble learning techniques, which bring advantages over single ML/DL algorithms.
-The \textbf{main contributions} of this work are the following: \begin{itemize} \item This is the first work to explore the application of ML and DL-based classifiers regarding the automated identification of violation symptoms in code review comments. \item We compared the performance of several trained classifiers using popular ML and DL-based algorithms, as well as the impact of three pre-trained word embeddings on classification performance. \item We gained insights from participants regarding the usefulness of ML and DL-based classifiers in identifying architecture violations during code review. \end{itemize}
+Unlike previous studies that relied on source code analysis to identify architectural issues (see Section~\ref{sec:B1}), our work takes a complementary approach by identifying violation symptoms from textual artifacts, which better aligns with practitioners' perspectives.
+We also explore ensemble learning techniques to detect architecture erosion symptoms, showing advantages over single ML/DL algorithms.
+The \textbf{main contributions} of this work are the following: \begin{itemize} \item We conducted exploratory experiments to demonstrate the feasibility of ML/DL, LLM-based classifiers for automatically identifying violation symptoms in code review comments, and we compared their performance under different settings, respectively. \item We investigated the impact of pre-trained word embeddings and shot settings on classification performance.
+For ML/DL-based classifiers, the SVM-based classifier with a 200-dimensional pre-trained \textit{word2vec} performs best.
+Besides, the best LLM-based classifiers outperform ML/DL-based classifiers, and the GPT-4o-based classifier with a 2-shot setting achieves the best performance. \item We gained insights from the survey and interview participants regarding the usefulness of trained classifiers in identifying architecture violations during code review.
+We provide the implications and suggestions based on our empirical study. \end{itemize}

 The remainder of the paper is organized as follows.
 Section~\ref{sec:Background} introduces background information.
 Section~\ref{sec:Study Design} describes the research questions, study design, and experimental setup.
 The answers to the research questions are presented in Section~\ref{sec:Results}.
 We discuss the implications of the study results in Section~\ref{sec:Discussion} and the threats to validity in Section~\ref{sec:Threats to Validity}.
 Section~\ref{sec:Related Work} reviews related work, and Section~\ref{sec:Conclusion} concludes this work with future directions.